smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 how easy it was to get started.
 We now had an even better product which was stable as before, but now faster.

+TODO: Talk about how we found the #1 place to improve the processing HtmlParsing!

 Go forth and speed up your code.
 Find the bottleneck.
 Fix it.
 Repeat as needed.

 <hr />